Visible Records

 Every two months or so, Visible Records partners up with artist(s) and/or activist organizations so they can work together to design and set up an exhibition within this gallery space.
 The pieces on display range from artwork of any genre, photojournalism, poetry and writings, audio recordings, infographics on current events, and physical artifacts.

 The picture of the gallery shown here was taken during V/R’s “Through their Lens: Gaza untold stories“ exhibit.
-The exhibit consisted of photos taken in Gaza by a group of photographers, hoping to convey the realities of Palestinian lives in the midst of the Israel-Palestine conflicct.
+The exhibit consisted of photos taken in Gaza by a group of photographers, hoping to convey the realities of Palestinian lives in the midst of the Israel-Palestine conflict.

 The Common Space